 There was a time not too long ago, even in the most advanced thinking circles, if you dared to talk of toxic parents, your words were met with raised eyebrows, if not outright disapproval, even outrage.
 But fortunately, times are changing, and people are more open to accepting that parents can cause harm to their children, even if unknowingly.

-So, if you have ever been in this dilemma where you don’t really understand why your relationship with your mother remains strained.
-If you too have heard things like, “Mothers hate their daughters but love their sons,” but want to know if it is really true, then we are here for you.
-We talked to one of our esteemed counselors, Dr. Aman Bhonsle, a psychotherapist, and a relationship counselor, to understand this better and help us identify who is a toxic mom and 8 signs you were raised by a toxic mother.
+So, if you have ever been in a dilemma about why your relationship with your mother remains strained or have heard things like, “Mothers hate their daughters but love their sons” but want to know if it is really true, then we are here for you.
+With insights from psychotherapist Dr. Aman Bhonsle, (PhD, PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, let’s identify who is a toxic mom and signs you were raised by a toxic mother.

 Dr. Bhonsle explains, “All relationships have disagreements, yet some relationships retain a constant component of unpleasantness and discomfort to a point where they hinder your mental well-being.
-Such a relationship is toxic.”
+Such relationships are toxic.”
 What we must remember is that no one’s personality is completely black or white.
-They are so many shades of grey.
+They are so many shades of gray.

-Are you still wondering who is a toxic mom?
-Then ask yourself this – have you, in your relationship with your mother, been frequently made to feel guilty, unworthy, ashamed, or frustrated?
+To understand who is a toxic mom, ask yourself this – has your mother frequently made you feel guilty, unworthy, ashamed, or frustrated?
 Have you ever wondered if your mother is suffering from the infamous jealous mother syndrome?
 Well then, this might have been due to certain toxic traits in your mother.
-Your mother could be very sweet and can shower you with gifts, but if she is stonewalling you when you disagree with her, then that is a toxic trait, or a part of signs your mother resents you.
+Your mother could be very sweet and can shower you with gifts, but if she is stonewalls you when you disagree with her, then that is a toxic trait, or a part of signs your mother resents you.

 1. She needs to be the one in control of your life

-The primary trait of a toxic mother is they are going to try and control you.
-They will try and dictate every aspect of your life.
+The primary trait of a toxic mother is she is going to try to control you.
+She will try and dictate every aspect of your life.
 While it is indeed perfectly normal for a parent to offer advice and guidance to their child, to teach them what is good and harmful, it is not, however, acceptable to threaten or ill-treat them physically or emotionally blackmail them when they don’t adhere to your every word.

 2. She has no control over her emotions

-Have you wondered “Is my mom toxic or am I overreacting?”
+Have you wondered, “Is my mom toxic or am I overreacting?”
 Well, this might help you recognize her toxicity.
-“The common misconception is, emotions give rise to thought when the reverse is actually the truth.”
-Explains Dr. Bhonsle “A toxic mother is never going to admit that her thoughts are a reflection of her unmet expectations or that it’s her perceptions that are coloring her way of thinking.”
+“The common misconception is, emotions give rise to thought when the reverse is actually true,” explains Dr. Bhonsle, “A toxic mother is never going to admit that her thoughts are a reflection of her unmet expectations or that it’s her perceptions that are coloring her way of thinking.”

 It is normal to have a minor slip-up once in a while or say something mean when you are upset.
-However, a person who is a toxic mom will lash out at her child every time she is upset.
+However, a toxic mom will lash out at her child every time she is upset.
 Sometimes it might even turn into frequent verbal and physical abuse.
 These are clear signs your mother resents you.
-She doesn’t have the ability or knows the ways to resolve conflicts with her children in a healthy manner.
+She doesn’t have the ability to resolve conflicts with her children in a healthy manner.

 3. Your boundaries will be infringed upon and glossed over